yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Application_Demos/Integrated_Cockpit.rst

 Linux Cluster application
 -------------------------

-This is a Linux DRM-based GPU-less cluster application which uses two pipelines to draw needle and dials.
+This is a Linux OpenGL® ES based cluster application which uses GPU to render the dials and needles and uses a DSS pipeline to display the rendered buffer.
 It gets speed and RPM data from an RTOS tell-tales app and updates the rendering parameters based on this.
 Run this application from the *cluster-VM* console: